Talessil/CorridorAllocationProblem/README.md

 # CorridorAllocationProblem
-Solution for the corridor allocation problem using operation research.
+Solution for the corridor allocation problem using operational research.